 Frequently Asked Questions (FAQs)

-The edible insect market is projected to reach a market size of US$3.376 billion in 2027.
+The edible insects market is expected to reach a total market size of US$3.715 billion by 2030.

-The global edible insect market is projected to witness a CAGR of 17.58% over the forecast period.
+The edible insects market is expected to grow at a CAGR of 24.30% during the forecast period.

 The growing population and the emerging need for a sustainable food chain to meet the increasing nutritional demand of the population are projected to push the edible insects market growth.